Catarrh/Mucus

 Chest Pain

-- Chest pain – a sensation of pressure, tightness or squeezing in the centre of the chest.
+Chest pain – a feeling of pressure, heaviness, tightness or squeezing across your chest

-- Pain in other parts of the body – it can feel as if the pain is traveling from the chest to the arms (usually the left arm is affected, but it can affect both arms), jaw, neck, back and tummy (abdomen).
+Pain in other parts of the body – it can feel as if the pain is spreading from your chest to your arms (usually the left arm, but it can affect both arms), jaw, neck, back and tummy.

 Chicken Pox